-F.13 MEETINGS OF THE CAS GENERAL FACULTY
+F.9 MEETINGS OF THE CAS GENERAL FACULTY

-- F.13.1 Meeting Rules Meetings of the CAS general faculty shall be conducted according to Robert's Rules of Order. - F.13.2 CAS General Faculty Meeting Chair The Dean shall normally preside at CAS general faculty meetings and will rule on the disposition of motions.
-In the absence of the Dean, the President of the University will designate the presiding officer.
-The President may also assume the chair at any time. - F.13.3 Business of the CAS General Faculty The business of the CAS general faculty is: (1) to hold CAS Faculty Senate elections and CAS Committee elections in the spring; (2) to debate and vote on Faculty Senate actions of concern; and (3) at any special meeting of the CAS general faculty, at which a quorum is present, to reject measures approved by the Faculty Senate during the year by a simple majority vote of CAS general faculty.
-Notice of intent to reject measures approved by the CAS Faculty Senate at a regularly scheduled or special meetings of the CAS general faculty must be set forth in a formal motion and in the applicable agenda packet, in order to give all CAS faculty members equal opportunity to attend the meeting and vote.
-If notice of intent to reject CAS-specific measures approved by the Senate is given, the President of the CAS Faculty Senate shall call a meeting of the CAS general faculty.
-At least three days notice in writing shall always be given, unless an emergency meeting is deemed necessary in order to deal with a specific issue, in which case the CAS Faculty Senate President may call such a meeting.
-Submission of a petition with the signatures of ten members of the CAS faculty above the rank of instructor representing five or more departments shall be sufficient for a General meeting of the CAS faculty to be called.
-Any action of the CAS Faculty Senate may be debated at such a meeting. - F.13.4 Committee of the Whole The entire body of the meeting shall be a Committee of the Whole.

-F.13.5 Quorum Seventy-five members of the CAS general faculty, representing at least ten departments, shall be a quorum for the transaction of business.
+- F.9.1 Meeting Rules Meetings of the CAS general faculty shall be conducted according to Robert's Rules of Order. - F.9.2 CAS General Faculty Meeting Chair The CASFC President shall normally preside at CAS general faculty meetings. - F.9.3 Business of the CAS General Faculty The business of the CAS general faculty is: (1) to debate and vote on CASFC actions of concern; and (2) at any special meeting of the CAS general faculty to discuss matters of concern to the CAS instructional faculty.
+The President of the CASFC is responsible for calling meetings of the CAS general faculty when the CASFC votes that a general faculty meeting is necessary.
+At least three days notice in writing shall always be given, unless an emergency meeting is deemed necessary in order to deal with a specific issue, in which case the CASFC President may call such a meeting.
+In addition, the submission of a petition with the signatures of ten members of the CAS faculty above the rank of instructor representing five or more departments shall be sufficient for a General meeting of the CAS faculty to be called. - F.9.4 Quorum One half plus one of the members of the CAS full-time instructional faculty, representing at least ten departments, shall be a quorum for the transaction of business.
 A smaller number may only adjourn.